OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/helix-alm.md

 Given below are the expected behaviors while writing links to Helix ALM:

-- Links created by {{SITENAME}} will have only two entities participating in it.
+- Links created by <code class="expression">space.vars.SITENAME</code> will have only two entities participating in it.
 Suppose three issues "issue1", "issue2", and "issue3" are linked by "Related Items" in some source system.
 These links will be synced to Helix ALM as two different links for all of them.
 So, for the above case, it will be three different links "issue1" related to "issue2", "issue2" related to "issue3" and "issue3" related to "issue1".
 - Link won't be added if link type "Require Comment" is enabled for link type.

 Following are expected behaviors while reading links from Helix ALM:

-- If there are two links having same parent and same set of children, {{SITENAME}} will consider only one link.
+- If there are two links having same parent and same set of children, <code class="expression">space.vars.SITENAME</code> will consider only one link.
 - If there are more than 2 items participating in any link, it will be split in more than one link.

 Suppose Requirement "req1" is related to 2 test cases "test1" and "test2" through "Requirement Tested By" type of link (it is one link with single parent and two children).
-In this case, two links will be synced by {{SITENAME}}, one with each child "test1" and "test2".
+In this case, two links will be synced by <code class="expression">space.vars.SITENAME</code>, one with each child "test1" and "test2".

 ## Workflow Transition Configuration